Tahirih Justice Center: Forced marriage protection

 Through its Forced Marriage Initiative, Tahirih provides support and assistance to individuals in the United States who are facing or fleeing forced marriage in the U.S. or abroad.

 Training and education

 Tahirih offers training and education programs to front-line professionals, including attorneys, judges, police officers, healthcare staff, and social service providers in order to help them support immigrant survivors of gender-based violence.

 Organization and structure

-The Tahirih Justice Center is governed by a Board of Directors consisting of 15 independent voting members that oversee the organization's functions, establish its strategic direction, and maintain the organization's financial health.
+The Tahirih Justice Center is governed by a Board of Directors consisting of 20 independent voting members that oversee the organization's functions, establish its strategic direction, and maintain the organization's financial health.
 Each field office also has locally based advisory councils that provide guidance and ambassadorship for the organization.
 Archi Pyati is CEO and Layli Miller-Muro is Founder.

-Tahirih currently has offices in Greater Washington, District of Columbia, Baltimore, Maryland, Houston, Texas, and the San Francisco Bay Area, California.
+Tahirih currently has offices in Greater Washington, District of Columbia, Baltimore, Maryland, Houston, Atlanta, and the San Francisco Bay Area, California.